mjza/SENG696-F2022-G12/Assignment2/DetailedDesignDocument.md

 1. Admin
 2. Provider
 3. Guest
-4. Customer
+4. Client

 ## 4-1.
 Use cases

-In the following you can find the role of each actor in more detail and the related use case diagram:
+In the following you can find the role of each actor in more detail and the related use case diagram.
+Please note that message sequences also has been shown in the use case diagrams.

 ### 1. Admin